 Why Is It Important to Have a Discovery Session?

-A discovery call is an important first step in any client relationship, but even more so when it comes to coaching services.
+A discovery call is an important first step in any coaching relationship, but even more so when it comes to coaching services.

 Here’s why: every client has their own unique life story, personality, and needs.
 You can say the same for every coach.
 You don’t have the same life experiences and points of view as another coach, which means you’re able to provide both a different perspective and experience from your coaching.